Pathoschild/smapi-mod-dump/source/Daily Screenshot/CONTRIBUTING.md

 To help test out new releases, check on [Nexus](https://www.nexusmods.com/stardewvalley/mods/4779?tab=files) to see if there is a new pre-release version available for download, and just try it out!
 If you discover any problems, please let us know.
 You can send a Discord message, create a GitHub Issue, or comment/report on the Nexus site.

 If you end up doing this for any pre-release version, please let me know!
-I'd love to include you in [Contributors](./CONTRIBUTORS.md). :)
+I'd love to include you in the Contributors list on the README page. :)

 For questions or comments, you can also send a message to @compscilauren on Discord.